kcm2/ab/references/angelbeatshd.rst

 * The next day, Hinata meets Yuri on the classroom roof.
 * A gunshot is heard.
 Yuri seems shocked that a gun exists in the world.
 They run to go find the source.

-.. [#v1c2-1] This is before we've been shown any of her powers, meaning Yuri had to have came to this conclusion before the start of the manga [#wis-2]_.
+.. [#v1c2-1] This is before we've been shown any of her powers, meaning Yuri had to have come to this conclusion before the start of the manga [#wis-2]_.
 .. [#v1c2-2] This seems to conflict with her behaviour in the anime.
 .. [#v1c2-3] This will need explaining what happens when the roommate is kicked out.